wmcbrine/hmevlc/README.txt

 Changes:

-3.1 -- Use HD when possible; separate RSS icon.
+3.1 -- Use HD when possible.

+       Wrap text in the "Loading..." screen.

+       Separate RSS icon.

 3.0 -- Support for iTunes-style RSS feeds, and Shoutcast TV.
 See the
        included config.ini for configuration examples.
 Mostly due to